EGR304-2026-F-101/Wrong.github.io/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is ......
+Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is group chat text messaging.

 ## Communication Procedures

 1. How will your team communicate?
+Primarily via group chat text messaging or email.
 2. How will you handle instructor correspondence?
 Who is responsible?
 How will that be communicated with/back to the group?
+Gary Hoffland.

 ## Meeting Schedule